Cut onboarding time

 As previously mentioned, career changes are about total honesty with yourself.
 With that said, perhaps a completely different job within your current industry might allow you to put your sector skills to good use.
 Importantly, it might also allow you to satisfy your need for change while softening your landing.

-Often time it is the routine or monotony of one's current role that is the issue, not necessarily the industry itself.
+Oftentimes, it's the routine or monotony of one's current role that is the issue, not necessarily the industry itself.
 There might be opportunities for you to use your skills in completely new ways, on completely new teams, and perhaps even in an entirely new location without having to upend your professional life completely.
+This could provide a path for career advancement within your current field while addressing your desire for change.

 Conclusion

 Changing careers can either be one of the best, most liberating decisions of your life or something you immediately regret.
 The deciding factor is your preparation and how honest and self-critical you are willing to be with yourself while making the switch.
-Keep the above recommendations and steps in mind, and be sure that any career change is one that is made with a lot of forethought, self-knowledge and, importantly, the conviction that you are doing the right thing.
+Keep the above recommendations and steps in mind, and be sure that any career change is one that is made with a lot of forethought, self-knowledge, and, importantly, the conviction that you are doing the right thing.
+Whether you're looking to escape a toxic workplace, seeking better work-from-home opportunities, or simply aiming for greater job satisfaction, a well-planned career change can lead to significant improvements in both your professional life and mental health.

 Keep Reading